fiendrsy/wordix/README.md

 > ### Parse tab

-- Click on the parse button, will show you all words on the current page.
+- Click on the parse button, will show you all words on the current domain.
 - You can to select a word and never have to parse it again.

 > ### Session tab